 - Inspiration Nod: The shot of Alice alone in the shuttle bay suddenly lighting up is a clear Shout-Out to a similar scene in the film version of Christine.

 - Karma Houdini: Abbadon sold Voyager a ship he knew was intelligent, homicidal, and capable of mind control.
 Not only does the Voyager crew save his life and undo her link to his brain, they even trade him a crystal worth a fortune to get him to talk, meaning he came out of the whole thing rich.
+Though in fairness Alice was mind-controlling him as well, so he didn't have much choice.

 - Murder the Hypotenuse: Alice tries to kill B'elanna by trapping her in the ship and cutting off the oxygen supply so she can have Tom for herself.